docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.rst

 Entry Point
 ================================================================================

 The GPU entry point function will only be called if the current project is using GPU acceleration.
-Otherwise, the normal entry point function will be called as described in the After Effects SDK, or transitions or video filters chapters in this SDK Guide.
+Otherwise, the normal entry point function will be called as described in the After Effects SDK, or :ref:`gpu-effects-transitions/gpu-effects-transitions` or :ref:`video-filters/video-filters` in this SDK Guide.

 Make sure GPU acceleration is activated in File > Project Settings > General > Video Rendering and Playback > Renderer.
 If a GPU option is not available, then you will need to install a suitable video card in your system.